ZhiningLiu1998/BAT/README.md

 Links: [<a href="https://arxiv.org/abs/2308.14181">arXiv</a>] [<a href="https://arxiv.org/pdf/2308.14181">PDF</a>]
 </h3>

-**BAT** (BAlanced Topological augmentation) is a **lightweight, plug-and-play** augmentation technique for class-imbalanced node classification.
+**BAT** (BAlanced Topological augmentation) is a **lightweight, plug-and-play** augmentation technique for **class-imbalanced node classification**.
 It mitigates the **class-imbalance bias** introduced by ambivalent and distant message-passing on graph topology with pure topological manipulation.
 Being model-agnostic and orthogonal to class-balancing techniques (e.g., reweighting/resampling), **BAT** can be seamlessly integrated with existing imbalance-handling methods and GNN architectures.

 ### **BAT Key Features:**